How to Install Line Post Insulators ("brackets") on Wood Posts

 A drill with a 1/4-inch nut driver is all that’s required.

-How many screws are used per bracket?
+How many screws are used per Line Post Insulator?

-Each bracket is secured with two screws.
+Each Insulator is secured with two screws.

 Start from the bottom and work upward.
 This helps maintain consistent alignment and centering.